 Questions?
 Email [email protected].

 - Head of household age 18 or over.
 The head of household’s dependent children must be under age 18

 - Preferably on DCHA public housing waitlists (Local Rent Supplement Program/LRSP, Housing Assistance Program/HAP/Section 8)

 - Employed full or part-time, actively engaged in a job training program, or enrolled and attending school

 - Earning no more than 30% of area median income

 - Willing to participate in mandatory community meetings, case management for themselves and their children, and budgeting/saving activities

-- For some properties, all residents must have six months clean and sober
+- For most properties, all residents must have six months clean and sober

 Preference is given to families that are currently experiencing homelessness—living outside, in an emergency shelter, in unsafe housing, or paying more than 50% of their income for rent.